karmaniverous/stan/.stan/system/stan.todo.md

 - Docs & guidance:
   - FEEDBACK envelope “causes” mapping table in docs (path/strip/EOL/context) with suggested assistant remedies.
   - Quick “what to attach” heuristics in CLI output when archives are missing.

-Notes: Patch generation learnings (process)

-- Prefer small, anchored hunks with a/ and b/ prefixes and ≥3 lines of context.
-- Avoid relying on index headers; target working tree content.
-- One file per diff block; repeat per file when multiple updates are needed.
-- For large Markdown insertions, consider smaller appended blocks or fall back to Full Listing for wholesale rewrites.